A Local's Favourite Caves in Iceland

 Here you will find crosses in abundance along with many other symbols and engravings like at the Caves of Hella.

-I am going to write a more detailed travel-blog about these caves with a lot more photos and information.
+I have written a more detailed travel-blog about these caves with a lot more photos and information: A Visit to Hellnahellir Cave - the longest man-made Cave in Iceland

 Rútshellir caveRútshellir cave South-Iceland